In The Beginning There Was Francis…

 When performing at local social clubs and singing for free on the local radio station, he began to realize his true talent and quickly learned how to improve.
 It all went into a sort of “internal bank” tucked away in his mind.
 He realized he was learning what it took to please an audience.
 Then, realizing he needed more polish, he took elocution lessons for a dollar each from vocal coach John Quinlan, who was impressed by his vocal range.
 Quinlan helped him to get the New Jersey sound out of his voice and put in the polish needed to reach a wide audience.

-Sinatra had an odd ability; though he never learned to read music, once he heard a tune, he could instantly sing it perfectly.
+Sinatra’s odd ability, despite his inability to read music, was that once he heard a tune, he could instantly sing it perfectly.
 He helped form a group called “The Hoboken Four,” and they performed on the Major Bowes Amateur Hour on radio, earning them the top prize.
 Each of the members got $12.50 and it was obvious even then, that this was his true calling.
 He idolized then top entertainer, singer Bing Crosby and wanted to become “better than Bing Crosby.”
 Then he landed a job at a roadhouse singing for $15 a week, and his future grew brighter with each step forward.

 “So Big That No One Can Touch Me”